 Ph.D. in Education with emphasis in Elementary Education or in Special Education

-The Department of Curriculum, Instruction, and Special Education offers the Doctor of Philosophy degree with a major in education with an emphasis in elementary education or with a major in special education.
+The Department of Curriculum, Instruction, and Special Education offers the following Doctor of Philosophy (PhD) degrees:

 All doctoral programs consist of a minimum of 54-69 graduate semester hours beyond the master’s degree.
 Doctoral comprehensive examination is required.

 Entrance into a particular PhD degree program presupposes that the student has completed, or is willing to complete, the coursework required for that program at the master’s degree level or specialist level, and holds or will obtain a Class AA or Class AAA Mississippi license or equivalent.
 We do not guarantee to meet the licensure requirements of other states.
 You will be responsible for verifying that your program of study meets your desired state’s licensure requirements.

 Students should consult the departmental guidelines, Admission Requirements, Procedures Section, and the General Academic Requirements section of the Graduate Bulletin.

 Admission to doctoral programs offered in the content areas of curriculum and instruction is selective.
 To be considered for regular admission to a doctoral degree program, an applicant must have

 - an academic record reflecting a superior undergraduate and graduate grade point average.
 GPAs of 3.0 on previous graduate work;